TenjinInc/invar/README.md

 Things that ENVelope intentionally does **not** support:

-* Multiple config files
+* Multiple config sources
     * No subtle overrides
-    * No confusion about file changes being ignored because you're editing the wrong file
+    * No frustration about file edits not working... because you're editing the wrong file
-    * No implicit priority-ordering knowledge
+    * No remembering finicky precedence order
 * Modes
-    * A testing environment should control itself
     * No forgetting to set the mode before running rake, etc
-    * No proliferation of irrelevant files
+    * No proliferation of files irrelevant to the current situation
 * Config file code interpretation (eg. ERB in YAML)
-    * Security implications
-    * No file structure complexity
+    * Reduced security hazard
     * No value ambiguity

 ### But That's Bonkers

 It might be!
+This is a bit of an experiment.
+Some things may appear undesirable at first glance, but it's usually for a reason.

-Some situations may legitimately need extremely complex configuration setups.
-But sometimes a complex configuration environment is a code smell indicating that life could be better by:
+Some situations might legitimately need a more complex configuration setup.
+But perhaps reflect on whether it's a code smell nudging you to:

-* Reducing your application into smaller parts (eg. microservices etc)
+* Reduce your application into smaller parts (eg. microservices etc)
-* Reducing the number of service providers
+* Reduce the number of service providers
-* Improving your deployment process
+* Improve your collaboration or deployment procedures and automation

 You know your situation better than this README can.

-## Concepts
+## Concepts and Jargon

-### XDG Base Directory

-This is a standard that defines where applications should store their files (config, data, etc).
-The relevant summary for config files is:

-1. Look in `XDG_CONFIG_HOME`
-    - Will be ignored when `$HOME` directory is undefined, usually system daemons.
-    - Default: `~/.config/`
-2. Then look in `XDG_CONFIG_DIRS`
-    - A colon-separated list in priority order left to right.
-    - Default: `/etc/xdg/`

-You can check your values by running `env | grep XDG` in a terminal.

-### Namespace

-This is the name of the subdirectory under the XDG Base Directory.
-By default you should expect:

-`~/.config/name-of-app`

-or

-`/etc/xdg/name-of-app`

 ### Configurations